fvivian/Sentinel_Datashader/README.md

 ![alt text](https://github.com/fvivian/Sentinel_Datashader/blob/master/datashader_example.png)

-Sentinel2_Datashader does basically the same thing as the first notebook but with a Sentinel-2 MSI product stored locally.
+Sentinel2_Datashader does basically the same thing as the first notebook but with a Sentinel-2 MSI product stored locally on the users machine.